mupraj10/bollywoodmoviejson/contributing.md

 # Contributing to Bollywood Movie JSON

+Follow the steps below:
+ - Clone the repo
+ - Create a branch with the `adds-movie-name`
+ - Add a json file and img file with the details below
+ - Submit PR

 All files are valid json files: every key should be double-quoted.

 The JSON output should be the default "pretty" json output provided by node, with two spaces indent.

 When in doubt, the output should match the `JSON.stringify(data, null, 2)` function output. `data` being the contents of the json file.

 ## File Names